rchern/StackExchangeScripts/README.md

 * Turns comment timestamps into links to the comment
   * Will only work if the comment is visible when the page is linked to.
 * Adds audit link to /reputation
+* Adds history link to each question and answer